Robertalfernandes/Robertalfernandes/README.md

--  profesora Robertalfernandes
+profesora Robertalfernandes
+colegio Cepav
--  tecnologia e inovação
+leciono tecnologia e inovação
-  -  Cepav - 3 serie C
+turma 3 serie C

 <!---
 Robertalfernandes/Robertalfernandes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.